 Find out how burglary and theft can affect your home insurance and how you can reduce the chances of being burgled

-That's why it's so important to find the right home insurance to provide cover against burglary and theft.
+It's important to find the right home insurance to provide cover against burglary and theft.

 Different policies provide different levels of protection, but most home insurance products will usually cover the cost of replacing items stolen from your home.